Hsin-Hung/MPC-framework/README.md

 (Disclaimer, I do not know how to configure my own path variables for python, so I used Google Colab to generate the plot.
 To generate the plot on colab, simply upload the two text files containing the data, copy and paste the code in secrecy_plot.py into the notebook and run).

-## Building a Secure Communication Layer for Multi-Party Computing - Project Description (UPDATE: 10/18/2021)
+## Building a Secure Communication Layer for Multi-Party Computing - Project Description

 ## 1. Visions and Goals of the Project